vijay-khanna/vk-analytics-examples/01-MSK-Producers-KDAFlink-ES/README.md

 ### Deploy MSK Stack:
 Better Option is to Deploy this Stack first, so that the Cloud9 Instance is created in same temporary VPC to allow access and Routing

+* * Create a Temporary Keypair Manually before hand, and save the private-key.pem file .
+Mention this Private key for the CloudFormation Template.

 Deploy the CloudFormation Template : https://raw.githubusercontent.com/vijay-khanna/vk-analytics-examples/master/01-MSK-Producers-KDAFlink-ES/resources/MSKFlinkPrivateWithWinc9.yml